robindrost/docs-1/docs/android-sdk.md

 Due to the Cast feature the Player's Activity Theme needs to have a `colorPrimary` defined without opacity.

-### Configure LiveryPlayerView
+### Setup LiveryPlayerView

-Bind LiveryPlayerView to your layout file, then create the livery player with passing LiveryPlayerOptions object after activity or fragment is created.
+Bind LiveryPlayerView to your layout file, then call `createPlayer` to setup the LiveryPlayerView.

-> Please check [LiveryPlayerOptions](#Analytics) properties in order to have better control over the player.

 ```java
 LiveryPlayerView playerView;